Ibtesum/javascript-visualized/Readme.md

 # Why is this?

-There are lots of funny, interesting and well written programming books and blogs out there on the internet.
-But unfortunately many programmers in Bangladesh don't get to taste those resources only because of language barrier!
+There are lots of funny, interesting, and well-written programming books and blogs out there on the internet.
+But unfortunately, many programmers in Bangladesh don't get to taste those resources only because of language barrier!
 It makes me sad.
 So I decided to translate them into Bangla one by one until I die.

 Apart from philanthropy, there is one hidden reason!
 That is, I was preparing for my interview!
 What could be any better way than translating an  amazing blog?

 # Who am I?

-I am Ibtesum Reza Aninda, a noob programmer(may be not!) who loves to spend his leisure time searching interesting blogs and books.
+I am Ibtesum Reza Aninda, a noob programmer who loves to spend his leisure time searching interesting blogs and books.
 I love podcasts and watching series.
 That's it.
-I won't tell anymore about me.
+I won't tell any more about me.

 **Tools:**
 1. Obsidian